Happy customers: how are customers satisfied?

 Customer loyalty - better not!

-Unfortunately, many companies do not heed this simple rule.
-Instead, they operate with all kinds of marketing tricks and strategies.
-For example, to telephone address lists from the IHK for advertising purposes.
+Unfortunately, many companies don't heed this simple rule.
+Instead, they operate with all sorts of marketing tricks and strategies.
+For example, calling address lists from the Chamber of Commerce for advertising purposes.
 It's just not a good marketing strategy.
 It may also fall under unfair advertising.

-When I checked my box at the Chamber of Industry and Commerce for “We may pass on your information for initiating business”, I had no idea what I was trying to do.
+When I checked the box at the Chamber of Commerce and Industry for “We may pass on your information for initiating business”, I had no idea what I was trying to do.
 Exactly: advertising!
 Because in fact every other member of the Chamber of Commerce and Industry can now request my company name and my contact details as well as my field of activity if they want to initiate business.